 As OMA works to revamp the SAGE Program, all trainings will be postponed.

 There are four stages of the SAGE Program:

 Stage 1: Fundamentals

-This tier will focus on the basic definitions, terms, and concepts related to LGBTQ culture.
-Participants in this tier will gain foundational knowledge about LGBTQ life, identity development, and how to serve as an ally.
+Stage 1 will focus on the basic definitions, terms, and concepts related to LGBTQ culture.
+Participants will gain foundational knowledge about LGBTQ life, identity development, and how to serve as an ally.
 Participants will also receive tools and resources to help create a more inclusive spaces.

 - Gain a basic knowledge of terminology related to sexuality and gender identity.